 While not all investors hedge their short-volatility position, the aggregate market tends to hedge a similar amount of the short-options position over time.
-This changed when the Fed entered the market and promptly became the largest buyer of MBS.
-Beginning in 2009, the Fed purchased progressively more MBS, and by the end of 2014 it owned just under 30% of the entire Agency MBS market, shrinking the effective size of the non-Fed-owned MBS market.
-Because the Fed doesn’t hedge its position in either rates or convexity, the effective size of the market’s short volatility position dropped by a similar proportion.1
+Until, of course, the Fed, the largest buyer of MBS, entered the market.
+From the start of Quantitative Easing, the Fed purchased progressively more of the MBS market, until by the end of 2014 the Fed just under 30% of the agency MBS market.
+Over the course of five years, the effective size of the MBS market ex-Fed shrunk by more than a quarter.
+Since the Fed doesn’t hedge its position, either explicitly through options or implicitly through delta-hedging, the size of the market’s net-short volatility position dropped by a similar fraction.

 The Fed’s Balance Sheet

-As of late September 2017, the Federal Reserve owned $1.77 trillion in Agency MBS, or just under 30% of the outstanding Agency MBS market.
-The Fed publishes its holdings weekly on the New York Fed’s website.
-The chart below summarizes the Fed’s 30yr MBS holdings, which make up roughly 90% of the Fed’s MBS holdings.2
+As of early October 2017, the Federal Reserve owned $1.77 trillion agency MBS, or just under 30% of the outstanding agency MBS market.
+The Fed publishes its holdings weekly which can be found on the New York Fed’s web site here.
+In the chart below, we summarize the Fed’s 30yr MBS holdings, which make up roughly 90% of the Fed’s MBS holdings.

 Runoff from the Fed

-Following its September meeting, the Fed announced it will reduce its balance sheet by not reinvesting runoff from its Treasury and MBS portfolio.
-If the Fed sticks to its plan, monthly runoff from MBS will reach $20B by 2018 Q1.
+Following its September meeting, the Fed announced they will reduce their balance sheet by not reinvesting run-off from their treasury and MBS portfolio.
+If the Fed sticks to its plan, MBS monthly runoff from MBS will reach $20B by 2018 Q1.

 Given the expected runoff rate of the Fed’s portfolio, we can now estimate the vega exposure of new mortgages entering the wider (non-Fed-held) market.
 When fully implemented, we estimate that $20B in new MBS represents roughly $34 million in vega hitting the market each month.
-To put it in perspective, that is roughly the vega equivalent of $23 billion notional 3yr->5yr at-the-money swaption straddles hitting the market each and every month.
+To put that in perspective, that is roughly equivalent to $23 billion notional 3yr->5yr ATM swaption straddles hitting the market each and every month.

-While the Fed isn’t selling its MBS holdings, portfolio runoff will have a significant impact on rates volatility.
-Runoff implies significant net issuance outside the Fed.
-It’s reasonable to expect increased demand for options hedging, as well as increased delta hedging activity, which should drive both implied and realized vol higher over time.
-This change will manifest itself slowly as monthly prepayments gradually shrink the Fed’s position.
+While the Fed isn’t selling its MBS holdings, portfolio runoff will have a significant impact on rate volatility.
+Runoff implies significant net issuance ex-Fed.
+It’s reasonable to expect increased demand for options hedging, as well as increased delta-hedging, which should drive both implied and realized vol higher over time.
+This change will manifest itself slowly as monthly prepayments shrinks the Fed’s position.
 But the reintroduction of negative vega into the wider market represents a change in paradigm which may lead to a more volatile rates market over time.